moul/awesome-ssh/README.md

 ### Clients / Graphical User Interfaces (GUIs)

 * [PuTTY](https://putty.org) - a free implementation of SSH and Telnet for Windows and Unix platforms
+* [MobaXterm](https://mobaxterm.mobatek.net/) - an enhanced terminal for Windows with X11 server, tabbed SSH client, network tools and much more

 ### Alternatives to *SSH*